n8n-io/n8n-docs/docs/flow-logic/splitting.md

 # Splitting workflows with conditional nodes

-Splitting uses the [IF](/integrations/builtin/core-nodes/n8n-nodes-base.if/) and [Switch](/integrations/builtin/core-nodes/n8n-nodes-base.switch/) nodes.
+Splitting uses the [IF](/integrations/builtin/core-nodes/n8n-nodes-base.if/) or [Switch](/integrations/builtin/core-nodes/n8n-nodes-base.switch/) nodes.
 It turns a single-branch workflow into a multi-branch workflow.
 This is a key piece of representing complex logic in n8n.

 Compare these workflows: